lucaslealll/data-task-accelerator/README.md

 **quati** provides dynamic functions aimed at data engineering, offering a wide range of collections to accelerate development.
-It has a comprehensive and flexible ecosystem of **tools**, **libraries**, and **community resources**, allowing data engineers to build and deploy applications with ease.
+It has a comprehensive and flexible ecosystem of **tools**, **libraries**, and **community resources**, allowing data engineers to easily build and deploy applications.

 <h2>Table of Contents</h2><br>